netiam/netiam/README.md

 ## How it works

-The core idea of this library is to have a stack of plugins executed in an asynchronous way.
+The core idea is to have a stack of plugins executed in an asynchronous way.

 ```js
 const path = api()